15 Best Beaches in Australia (Most People Have Never Heard of the Best One)

 It sits inside Jervis Bay, a sheltered marine park about 2.5 hours south of Sydney.

 The water is calm and clear, which makes it a reliable swimming spot for families and a good base for snorkelling.
+Dolphins are common in the bay — Jervis Bay has one of the largest resident dolphin populations on the NSW coast.

 7. Turquoise Bay, Exmouth, WA

-The snorkelling here is the main draw — the Ningaloo Reef runs directly along the shoreline, with more than 500 species of fish and 220 coral species accessible without a boat.
+The snorkelling here is the main draw — the Ningaloo Reef runs directly along the shoreline, with more than 500 species of fish and 300 coral species accessible without a boat.

 The drift snorkel is the signature experience.
 Enter at the southern end of the beach and let the current carry you north over the coral gardens — it takes about 20–30 minutes depending on the tide.